Stephanie Cheung Stephanie Cheung

 Site Delays and Side-Eyes: What’s Stalling the Studio?

-Over the past year, the UK architecture and construction industries have faced unprecedented regulatory and economic pressure.
-The combined effects of the Building Safety Act 2022, the implementation of Gateways 2 and 3, and deteriorating global market conditions are contributing to a landscape of delayed projects, financial strain, and—most acutely—a growing threat to job security within architectural practice.
+Over the past year, UK architecture and construction have come under sustained regulatory and economic pressure.
+The combined effects of the Building Safety Act 2022, the introduction of Gateways 2 and 3, and wider market instability have reshaped project timelines, risk profiles, and — most acutely — job security within architectural practice.

 Read More